cruedacastro/sin-arrugas-123-67081/content/pages/faq.md

           del procedimiento ni exponer el área tratada a objetos potencialmente contaminados, con esos cuidados incluso se puede retornar a la actividad laboral en el mismo día del procedimiento
-      - title: Who handles the design?
+      - title: Cuanto dura el efecto de un tratamiento?
         content: >-
           You can choose to provide the design yourself, or I can include a design element to your proposal.
 I work with several wonderful